MMR-19/COVID-19-Data/README.md

 # COVID-19 Data
 On this repository you can find the data presented on my website with charts [rebocho.pt](http:/rebocho.pt).
-You can always access (and download) the live data from the website.
-I'll try to keep the repository updated daily.

 * Global - country level
 * Portugal - regional level (Regional Health Administration)